adityasolanki205/ML_Pipeline_using_Kubeflow/README.md

 # ML Operations using Kubleflow
 This is one of the **ML Operations** Repository.
 Here we will try to learn basics of Machine learning model deploement using **Kubeflow**.
 We will learn step by step how to create a MlOps pipeline using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
-The complete process is divided into 8 parts:
+The complete process is divided into 6 parts:

 1. **Create a Machine Learning Model**
-2. **Create a Kubeflow Pipeline**
+2. **Create a Artifact registry**
 3. **Create Docker Image**
 4. **Create Pipeline**